First I Found Reasonable Jobs, Later On, Amazing Clients Found Me

-- 32— Meeting a co-founder at an international event I organized
+- 32— Meeting a co-founder at an international event I organised

-When I was 32 I organized an international event for the online community Theory U in Practice in which I was involved.
-I organized all, from location to food to live stream.
+When I was 32 I organised an international event for the online community Theory U in Practice in which I was involved.
+I organised all, from location to food to live stream.
 I met Natalia Blagoeva there.
 Since 2016 I have been co-founding Unleash Leadership with her and Malek Jaber.

-- 34 —Meeting potential clients at networking events I organized
+- 34 —Meeting potential clients at networking events I organised

 - 35 — Getting a client thanks to LinkedIn updates